Israel's Gaza attack 'beyond proportionality', Norway says

 The other 15 EU states (Bulgaria, Cyprus, Denmark, Estonia, Germany, Greece, Finland, Italy, Latvia, Lithuania, Netherlands, Poland, Romania, Slovakia, and Sweden) abstained.

-For his part, Nato's Stolteberg, who is a former Norwegian prime minister, said in Oslo on Tuesday: "We condemn Hamas's terror against Israel."
+For his part, Nato's Stoltenberg, who is a former Norwegian prime minister, said in Oslo on Tuesday: "We condemn Hamas's terror against Israel."

 "At the same time, it is important that Israel's response takes place within international law, that civilian lives are protected and that humanitarian aid reaches Gaza", he added.

-But Denmark's prime minister, Mette Frederiksen, took a more pro-Israeli line even though she is part of the same social-democrat political family as Gahr Støre and Stoltenberg.
+But Denmark's prime minister, Mette Frederiksen, took a more pro-Israeli line, even though she is from the same social-democrat political family as Gahr Støre and Stoltenberg.

-Frederiksen focused on antisemitic incidents in Europe, instead of the Gaza bombardment.
+Frederiksen focused on antisemitic incidents in Europe instead of the Gaza bombardment.

-"It is very clear in Denmark, that it has become more dangerous to be a Jew.
+"It is very clear, in Denmark, that it has become more dangerous to be a Jew.
 Quite a few of our Jewish minorities are no longer wearing their religious symbols, even in the streets of Copenhagen," she told the Storting debate.

 "With that, we break the promise we made after the Second World War that it would never again be dangerous to be a Jew in Europe," Frederiksen added.